The following is a message from Grand Rapids Community College President Bill Pink:

 If you wonder who they are, take some time to look at some of the people who are protesting.
 We must think in terms of transformation.

 Second, I’m tired -- physically, emotionally, and spiritually.
 I’m tired.
 I’m tired of looking at the news and finding out that another black life has been taken because of a senseless act of individuals who decided to treat them as something other than a human being.
 I’m tired of having my black friends who have black sons telling me their fears about whether their son is safe whenever he walks out their door.

 And I am tired of hearing statements such as, “Why are they still protesting?” and “When are we going to stop talking about racism?”
 As Dr. King put it so eloquently decades ago, this, too, is not a season where the African-American needs to “simply blow off some steam” and get over it.
-If that is where we are, then then I will remain very tired.
+If that is where we are, then I will remain very tired.

 That said, do not mistake my fatigue for complacency or giving up.

 Quite the contrary.
 I am blessed to be president of an amazing institution.
 I firmly believe our institution, GRCC, can and will play an important role in helping our community not only heal, but also learn and grow from the place we are right now…whether it be the pandemic of a coronavirus, or the pandemic of addressing inequities associated with the diverse populations of our community.

 Our college has been here for more than 100 years.
 It has been here through horrible days in our country and in our community.
 The walls of our college witnessed world wars, recessions, depressions and many other issues.